pycom/pycom-documentation/content/pytrackpysense/apireference/sleep.md

 #### pytrack.setup\_sleep(time\_seconds)

 Sets the sleep interval, specified in seconds.
 The actual sleep will be started by calling `go_to_sleep()` method.

+Warning: When running via the repl calling `setup_sleep()` will hang/crash the repl. this is not the case for scripts uploaded to the board.

 {{% hint style="info" %}}
 Please note that more functionality is being added weekly to these libraries.
 If a required feature is not available, feel free to contribute with a pull request at the [Libraries GitHub repository](https://github.com/pycom/pycom-libraries)